Amazon Alexa Devices Are Laughing Spontaneously And It's Creepy AF

 We wanted to hear Alexa's haunting cackle ourselves.
 She is programmed with a laugh, so we asked her to let us hear it (unlike those who have been tortured by her unprompted giggling).
 Listen for yourself.

 Others made similar reports on Reddit.
 One person's Alexa refused to let them turn the lights off.
 "They kept turning back on."
-(Um, JFC GOT OUT OF THE HOUSE!)
+(Um, JFC GET OUT OF THE HOUSE!)
 They continued: "After the third request, Alexa stopped responding and instead did an evil laugh.
 The laugh wasn't in the Alexa voice.
 It sounded like a real person."

 Excuse me, that's so horrifying, I just pooped myself.